2017 FIFA U-20 World Cup: Draw

 The draw was held on 15 March 2017, 15:00 KST (UTC+9), at the Suwon Atrium in Suwon, South Korea.
 Two Argentine players who have won the FIFA U-20 World Cup, Diego Maradona and Pablo Aimar, participated in the draw.
 Minho Choi from the South Korean idol group SHINee also participated in the draw.

-The 24 teams were drawn into six groups of four teams, with hosts South Korea being allocated to position A1.
-The teams were seeded into their respective pots based on their results in the last five FIFA U-20 World Cups (more recent tournaments weighted more heavily), with bonus points awarded to confederation champions.
+The 24 teams were drawn into six groups of four teams, with hosts South Korea being automatically seeded into Pot 1 and assigned to the first position of group A. The rest of the teams were seeded into their respective pots based on their results in the last five FIFA U-20 World Cups (more recent tournaments weighted more heavily), and with five bonus points added to each of the 6 continental champions from the qualifying tournaments, as follows:

+The draw started with the hosts South Korea being "drawn" to A1.
+Teams from Pot 1 were drawn first, followed by Pot 2, Pot 3, and finally Pot 4, with each team also drawn to one of the positions within their group.
 Teams from the same confederation could not be drawn against each other for the group stage.

+The draw resulted in the following groups:

 Match officials

 A total of 22 refereeing trios (a referee and two assistant referees), 5 support referees and 21 video assistant referees were appointed for the tournament.
 This was the first FIFA underage tournament which uses the video assistant referee.